prasadkjose/OrganizeIt/README.md

 ---

 Thank you for using **OrganizeIt**!
-We hope it helps you keep your files organized and your workspace clutter-free.
+I hope it helps you keep your files organized and your workspace clutter-free.